secynic/ipwhois/CLI.rst

                         Disable additional methods if DNS lookups to Cymru fail.
 This is the opposite of the ipwhois allow_permutations, in order to enable
-                        allow_permutations by default in the CLI.
+                        allow_permutations by default in the CLI. *WARNING* deprecated in favor of new argument asn_methods.

 Common settings (RDAP & Legacy Whois):
   --inc_raw             Include the raw whois results in the output.